openedx/edx-platform/docs/course_authors/source/ora_students.rst

 message appears under your response.

     **Your response has been submitted.
 Please check back later for your grade.**

+.. warning:: In peer assessments, the **due date** is the date by which you must not only submit your own response, but finish grading the required number of your peers' responses.

 Peer Grading Interface
 ~~~~~~~~~~~~~~~~~~~~~~